 The City Manager serves as the city’s Chief Administrative Officer.
 The City Manager carries out the will of the City Council and directs all operations of the various city departments.
 Would you like to learn more about the city management profession?
-ICMA maintains a website dedicated to raising awareness of the value of professional local government management.
+The International City Managers Association (ICMA) maintains a website dedicated to raising awareness of the value of professional local government management.
 Learn more at www.lifewellrun.org.

-Most professional city managers are members of the International City/County Management Association.
-Mr. Smith and Mr. Morgan are both ICMA members.
+Mr. Smith and Mr. Morgan are both active members of the International City Managers Association (ICMA).
 ICMA and its members subscribe to a professional Code of Ethics.
-A list of the code with guidelines can be found here:
+A list of the code with guidelines can be found HERE.

 Mr. Smith and Mr. Morgan are both Credentialed Managers through the International City Managers Association (ICMA).
 The ICMA Credentialing Program recognizes professional local government managers qualified by a combination of education and experience, adherence to high standards of integrity, and an assessed commitment to lifelong learning and professional development.
 Mr. Smith and Mr. Morgan both met the credentialing qualifications through their Master's degrees in Public Administration and minimum of seven years of executive-level local government professional experience.
 They maintain their credentials by regularly attending continuing education events associated with ICMA to remain current on best practices in local governance.